Share your insights and expertise

 - Material that is generated by artificial intelligence.

-To increase the likelihood that your contribution will be more likely to catch our attention:
+To increase the likelihood that your contribution will catch our attention:

 - Ensure your content does not contain material that was generated by artificial intelligence.

-- If your article presents a unique perspective on a timely topic, or is about something in the news that doesn’t, on the surface, relate to access or privacy — and you can make a clear connection — that’s even better.
+- Present a unique perspective on a timely topic, or about something in the news that doesn’t, on the surface, relate to access or privacy.

 - Write thought-provoking content that challenges traditional wisdom, proposes better ways of doing things, or identifies problems and offers solutions.